WalterPHD/Ai-Data/README.md

 - Credit information analysis
 - Housing Price Forecasts
 - Credit information learning
-- Logistic regression
+- Linear regression

 ---

 ## ⏳ In Progress / To Do

-- Linear Regression
+- Logistic Regression
 - SVM
+- Clustering
+- Decision tree
+- Esemble
 ---

 Feel free to explore the notebooks and scripts as I progress through the course.